Content Delivery Networks

 The vast majority of today’s Internet traffic is media files (often video or audio) being sent from a single source (the Content Provider) to many thousands or even millions of destinations (the Content Consumers).
-Content Delivery Networks are the technology that make that one-to-many distribution possible in an economical way.
-A Content Delivery Network (CDN) is a distributed system of servers for delivering content over HTTP.
+CDNs are the technology that make that one-to-many distribution efficient.
+A CDN is a distributed system of servers for delivering content over HTTP(S).
 These servers are deployed in multiple locations with the goal of optimizing the delivery of content to the end users, while minimizing the traffic on the network.
 A CDN typically consists of the following:

 - Content Router